m1geo/DTSCS/README.md

 >CFLAGS += -DPROJECT_CONF_H=\"project-conf.h\"

+In order to update and revise the firing times of the motes, we have had to modify the Contiki-OS Rtimer library.
+Provided is a small patch file, `rtimer_patch.diff` which will perform the patch for you.
+This is covered more in the subsequent *Compiling DT-SCS Light* section.

 ## Compiling DT-SCS Light
-In order to build DT-SCS Light in Contiki-OS 2.7, you will need to first edit the `Makefile` to reflect the location of Contiki-OS.
-The default location is in `/home/<username>/contiki` as with here.
+In order to build DT-SCS Light in Contiki-OS 2.7, you will need to first need to ensure you have downloaded the Contiki-OS source, and placed the contiki root folder inside your users Linux home folder.
+Here, this is assumed to be `/home/<username>/contiki` .
+You will need to change *username* to match your environment, and this will need to be reflected in the `Makefile` (detailed below).

+The second step is to patch the rtimer file to allow for successive updates in firing time.
+The file requiring patching is `contiki/core/sys/rtimer.c`.
+We provide a patch file, `rtimer_patch.diff` which will perform the modifications for you.
+This must be done before compiling, otherwise the protocol will not work correctly.
+Use `make clean` if you have compiled without this patch.

+> patch /home/*username*/contiki/core/sys/rtimer.c < rtimer_patch.diff

+The third step is to edit the `Makefile` to reflect the location of Contiki-OS, as in the first paragraph.
+The default location is in as with here.
+Edit `Makefile` and change the following line to match your username and Contiki location.

 > CONTIKI=/home/george/contiki